maxlampe/FrogGAN/README.md

 To compare the different methods above, an objective value was required, as comparing results by eye is tedious.
 The Frechet-Inception-Distance was chosen, which uses the feature extraction of the Inception-V3 network and calculates the difference from a real and a generated fake batch.
 The lower the score, the closer are the two batches.
+The implemented FID calculation code from [GitHub](https://github.com/mseitzer/pytorch-fid) was used.

 For the hyper parameter search, the _Optuna_ Python package was used.
 The most relevant parameters were (in order),